GNU-Droid/pe.thediamondyt.tk/_wiki/protocol/1.0.5/packets/Text.md

 |System|type|5|
 |Whisper|type|6|

 * Raw

 A raw message that will be printed in the chat without any modifications.

 **Additional Fields:**
-  `message|string`
+`message: string`

 * Chat
     A chat message sent by a player to the server.
 If it was sent from the server it will display as *<sender> message*.

 **Additional Fields:**
 `sender: string`
 `message: string`

-    - sender
+  * sender
   The name of the player who sent the message.

   * message
   The message that the player sent.

 Packet Info from [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).